 What are Nature-Based Spiritual Arts?
 Nature-based Spiritual Arts are a compilation of activities; a methodology created to guide us as we we deepen our connection to the world around us and the world of spirit.

-Sense, Explore, Dream, Journey, Live, Serve – these are the components of Nature-based Spiritual Arts, and travelling through each of these areas allows us to break open our lives and live in a way that is authentic, fully engaged, and rooted in service to the larger community.
+Deep connection to earth, animals, spirit – these are the components of Nature-based Spiritual Arts, and travelling through each of these areas allows us to break open our lives and live in a way that is authentic, fully engaged, and rooted in service to the larger community.
 Whether we are communicating individually with an animal, connecting directly with our Spirit Helpers, or participating in a large group workshop focusing on sacred nature connection, Nature-based Spiritual Arts form the foundation.
 Learn more about Nature-Based Spiritual Arts here.

 I have come to this work through my own amazing, challenging, inspiring, confusing, hopeful, painful, and surprising journey into a deeper connection with the world around me.
 My own personal journey to a sense of empowered, nature-connected spirituality is definitely a long and winding road…a road I still travel upon today.
 I have gone through times of difficult confusion and emptiness, times of deep grief and despair for the world around me, as well as times of incredible peace, groundedness, and inspiration.

 I have been a professional spiritual companion and guide for more than 15 years, and am a lifelong follower of mystic and spiritual pathways.
 I was born with gifts that have been developed and refined over many years.
 My work is not about specific “techniques” but rather focused on listening directly to the world of spirit.
 These are two different paths.
 My passion is to walk/guide/assist others on their own unique journeys into their empowered spirituality and sense of deep and sacred connection with all life.